SEO isn’t only about link building.

-In fact, one of my review posts started to rank #1 on Google outranking my competitor’s post which has been there for 4 years.
-Just because my link got more clicks.
+In fact, one of my review posts started to rank #1 on Google outranking my competitor’s position, which has been there for 4 years.
+Just because my link gets more clicks.

 You can use Thrive headline optimizer (The tool I used to do the test above) to A/B test different headlines and track which variation performs better, gets more clicks and engagements.

-I would like to know your personal SEO advice and must-dos in the comments.
+I would like to know your take and must-dos in the comments.